cmmrox/rag-based-voice-assistant-poc/FRONTEND_FIXES_SUMMARY.md

 **Solution**: Detect function calls at `response.function_call_arguments.done` which fires EARLIER when arguments are complete but before the response completes.

+### Third Issue (Response Conflict Fix)
+**"Conversation already has an active response in progress"** error - After sending `function_call_output`, we were calling `response.create` which tried to start a NEW response while the original was still in progress.

+**Solution**: Remove `response.create` call.
+For server-side functions, OpenAI automatically continues the existing response after receiving `function_call_output`.
+Only client-side display functions need manual `response.create`.

 ## Critical Fixes Applied

 ### 1. ✅ Event ID Generation (MOST CRITICAL)